0dayInc/csi/README.md

   # cd /opt/csi && ./install.sh ruby-gem
   # exit
   $ cd /opt/csi && csi
-  csi[v0.1.99]:001 » CSI.help
+  csi[v0.1.100]:001 » CSI.help
   ```

-Thinking there's only a csi prototyping driver in CSI?
-But wait, there's more!
-The csi prototyping driver was used to create these other drivers, located in https://github.com/ninp0/csi/tree/master/bin:
+You thinkin' there's only a csi prototyping driver to run automation?
+Wait, there's more!
+The csi prototyping driver was used to create these other drivers, located in https://github.com/ninp0/csi/tree/master/bin ... use these examples to build your own drivers!
+If it's awesome, submit a pull request, pass our sanity checks, and we'll merge it for the community to use:

 ```
 $ csi<tab><tab>